MarlyWilliam/Crud/README.md

 - Delete Item: 5 requests per minute

 ## Additional Notes
 - The application is using an in-memory data structure to store items.
-In a production environment, consider using a database.